 Seen in many industries

-Heijunka is used in many industries, including manufacturing and possible even the 'fake vomit' prank toys industry!.
+Heijunka is used in many industries, including manufacturing (leisure, medical care even pest control) and possible even the 'fake vomit' prank toys industry!.
 In manufacturing, it's used to reduce waste and improve cycle time by ensuring that all processes run smoothly at the same pace.

 One way to think about Heijunka is as a "smoothing" technique for production cycles.
 The idea behind Heijunka is that if you produce too much of one item in one period, you will have excess inventory that can't be sold or used until later periods when demand increases.
 For example, suppose you manufacture T-shirts and sell them online and in retail stores throughout the year.
 If you produce 1,000 shirts in January but only sell 800 shirts during January due to low demand during the holidays, then there will be 200 unsold shirts sitting in your warehouse until February when sales increase again due to warmer weather and spring break vacations.